What the view promised

 Lessons Learned and Broader Implications

 This incident highlights a fundamental tension in Rails development: the framework's convention-over-configuration philosophy encourages rapid UI iteration, but multi-layer features require coordinated changes across routes, policies, controllers, and models.
-When these layers drift apart, bugs manifest as silent failures rather than loud exceptions.
+When these layers drift apart, bugs range from loud exceptions to silent data corruption.

-This experience crystallized a mental model we now apply to every workflow feature: the four-layer checklist.
+This experience crystallised a mental model we now apply to every workflow feature: the four-layer checklist.
 Before marking any state transition as complete, we verify:

 1. Route exists